pjlintw/Transformer-py/README.md

 We use our dataset loading script `ontonotes_v4.py`for creating dataset.
 The script builds the train, validation and test sets from those dataset splits obtained by the `data_preprocess.py` program.
 Make sure the dataset split files `sample.train`, `sample.dev` , and `sample.test` are included in the datasets folder `/ontonotes-4.0/` your dataset folder.

 ## Save the Results

-We sugguest that using `Weights & Biass` to save the configuration, loss and evaluation metrics for you.
+We suggest that using `Weights & Biass` to save the configuration, loss and evaluation metrics for you.
 To connect your own `Weights & Biass` account.
 Just installing the packages using `pip install wandb` and login it.
-The `trainer` in `run_pos.py` will automaticaaly log the `TrainingArguments`, losses and evalaution metircs and model information to your account.
+The `trainer` in `run_pos.py` will automatically log the `TrainingArguments`, losses and evaluation metrics and model information to your account.

 ```
 wandb login
 ```

 You can specify which project folder for saving files.
-For exmaple, set project name to the environment variable.
+For example, set project name to the environment variable.

 ```